aprilandjan/lerna-electron-react-typescript-boilerplate/docs/TYPESCIRPT_MODULES.md

 - [x] when dev webpack modules, do not compile these typescript modules at all
 - [x] when build webpack modules, do not compile these typescript modules at all
 - [x] when build typescript modules, dependent typescript modules will be build altogether, topologically, from module root
-- [x] when build typescript modules, dependent typescript modules will be build altogether, topologically, from project root
+- [ ] when build typescript modules, dependent typescript modules will be build altogether, topologically, from project root
 - [ ] extract all these ts config files and commands into centralized utility kits
   - [ ] `app-module clean`
-  - [ ] `app-module dev-watch`
+  - [ ] `app-module dev`
   - [ ] `app-module build`

 ## References